biopet/multigenicsearch/README.md

 # MultigenicSearch

-This tool will try to find multigenic events.
+This tool will try to find multigenic events with different sizes.
+It's not required for all samples to have all variants in a multigenic event.

 # Documentation